Metrics and data

 The table below provides Scope 3 estimates associated with the use of our natural gas and crude production in alignment with Category 11 of Ipieca’s methodology, which contemplates accounting for products at the point of extraction, processing, or sales.
 Scope 3 estimates represent three approaches for accounting and are not meant to be aggregated, as this would lead to duplicative accounting.

-Estimated Scope 3 emissions from the use of ExxonMobil’s crude and natural gas production for the year ending Dec.
-31, 2023, as provided under Ipieca’s Category 11 were 540 million metric tons.
+Estimated total Scope 3 emissions from the use of ExxonMobil’s crude and natural gas production for the year ending Dec.
+31, 2024, as provided under Ipieca’s Category 11 were 630 million metric tons.

 Applied CO2 emission factors were obtained from EPA or derived from API calculations; where applicable, emission factors for specific fuel products were applied.
 Non-fuels products are not combusted by the end user and therefore are not included in these Scope 3 estimates.
 Ipieca’s Scope 3 methodology includes 15 categories of activities along each product’s value chain.
-Due to lack of third-party data, Scope 3 emissions for categories other than Category 11 could not be estimated.
+Due to limited third-party data, Scope 3 emissions for categories other than Category 11 are not provided.
 Scope 3 guidelines are based on the GHG Protocol.

 (Million metric tons CO2-equivalent)